• Features

 6. Once you find your favorite GIF, tap on it, and it’ll automatically appear in your message field

-7. Hit send, and your animated message will be on its way to your contact
+7. Hit Send, and your animated message will be on its way to your contact

 This is how your messaging app should appear: